 Looking for a fantastic make-ahead vegetarian canape for your next dinner party?
-Look not further than my Mushroom and Caramelised Onion Polenta Squares.
+Look not further than my Mushroom and Caramelised Onion Polenta Bites.
 Want to make them vegan?
 Swap the cheese for nutritional yeast for a fantastic vegan-friendly canape.

 Mushrooms are such a versatile vegetable and a wonderful inclusion on your festive menu, particularly for vegetarians.
 They are delicious and are just the thing to satisfy meat eaters and vegetarians alike, and a great party snack idea.
 So, when I was approached by Australian Mushroom Growers to collaborate with them as part of their Summer Mushroom campaign I was excited as I love cooking with mushrooms.